 The Oliver Rock Art Photography Award

-Mark Oliver is a graphic designer and photographer living in Solvang, California.
+Mark Oliver is a photographer living in Solvang, California.
 He worked with Bill Hyder and Georgia Lee to photograph rock art throughout southern California in the late 1970s and 1980s with an emphasis on the Chumash and Easter Island.
 Mark proposed and provided the initial funding for the Oliver Award after constructing a temporary studio and light setup inside Painted Cave powered by a portable generator.
 He reasoned that ARARA needed to encourage and reward photographers who made the extra effort to improve rock art photography.

 This award recognizes excellence in the art and science of photography in the service of the study and appreciation of rock art.